jariperttunen/VC_Conversion/CVS2GIT/README.md

 Import git files created by cvs2git:
 + cat ../git-blob.dat ../git-dump.dat | git fast-import
 + git gc --prune=now

+Note that the `bare` Git repository shows only adminstrative files.
+To use the lignum-core the repository must be cloned:
 + cd ..

-Clone the main repository and add it to GitHub
 + git clone lignum-core.git
 + cd lignum-core